 Monuments, cairns or plaques commemorating this expedition were erected at Allan`s Flat, Avenel, Back Creek, Barjarg, Bellbridge, Broadford, Bulla, Deer Park, Ebden, Euroa, Everton, Hansonville, Hume Reservoir, Kilmore, Lara, Lima South, Meadow Creek, Molyullah, Mount Buffalo, Moyhu, Murmungee, Myrtleford, Samaria, Samaria West, Seymour, Staghorn Flat, St Albans, Stanley, Strath Creek, Swanpool, Tatong (Dodd`s Crossing), Violet Town, Warrenbayne West, Werribee, Whorouly, Woodfield Yarck and Yea.

-The location of the plaques erected at Samaria West and Lima South are unknown.
+The location of the plaques erected at Lima South is unknown.
 It is believed that the plaque at Hansonville has come from another location as the date on the plaque does not match the date that the expedition was there.

 Hume-Hovell Centenary.
 Memorials to explorers Hume & Hovell were unveiled yesterday by Sir J. Barrett at St. Albans, Deer Park and Werribee.
 These were the last of the large number which have been erected recently in Victoria along the route traversed by the explorers in 1824.
 Sir J. Barrett was accompanied yesterday by Mr. Long, of the Education department, and Mr. Hansford, of the Lands department.